Khrystofor03/VisComm/vinci-reloaded-2026/Design Notes 4 lab/2-audience-Goal.md

 What do they already know?

-* They are physically present in Katowice, so they have a subjective feeling of the local summer weather.
-They also understand basic statistics and data visualization principles.
+* Since they are physically present in Katowice, they have a subjective, firsthand experience of the local June weather.
+As academic peers and instructors, they also possess a solid understanding of basic statistics and data visualization principles.

 What do they probably not know?

-* They do not know the exact hourly distribution of temperatures, the precise timing of the extreme heat spikes (up to 36°C), and the statistical correlation between these temperature extremes and the cloud cover (e.g., whether the hottest hours were strictly during clear skies).
+* They are unaware of the hidden meteorological mechanics that actually *triggered* the extreme 36°C heatwave.
+They likely assume the heat was just a normal summer progression, not knowing that it was a complex anomaly "imported" by rare Southern winds and triggered by a massive high-pressure blocking dome that dried out the air.

 ---